 Worried about legal fees?
 It won’t cost you a thing to hire our Calgary Truck Accident lawyers.

 If you choose to pursue a claim, we’ll cover all the costs of collecting evidence until your case is resolved, meaning we don’t get paid until you get paid.
 And if we don’t recover money for you, you won’t owe us anything.
 By speaking with a truck accident lawyer you may learn that you are legally entitled to accident benefits and compensation for lost wages, physical therapy, medical bills, loss of enjoyment of life, pain and suffering, or disability.

 Our Calgary Truck Accident Lawyers Are Here For You.

 We hope that by creating this article, we’ve provided answers to some of the questions you might have had about truck accident claims in Alberta.
 While it’s not possible to cover all the ins-and-outs of truck accidents in a few paragraphs, you can get all your questions answered through the personalized legal advice of an accident injury lawyer.
 It won’t cost you a thing to speak to a lawyer.
-We’re honoured to be Alberta’s Personal Injury law firm for over 44 years, voted Calgary’s Top Choice Personal Injury Law Firm by our clients for the past six years.
-At Litwiniuk & Company, we have an outstanding track record of bringing negligent drivers to justice and getting injured Albertans the compensation they deserve.
+We’re honoured to be Alberta’s Personal Injury law firm for over 45 years, voted Calgary’s Top Choice Personal Injury Law Firm by our clients for the past eight years.
+At Litco Law, we have an outstanding track record of bringing negligent drivers to justice and getting injured Albertans the compensation they deserve.
 Let our team work to get you the maximum compensation for your claim AND ensure you get the benefits and treatment you’re entitled to.
 We’ll handle the insurance companies and the law, while you focus on getting your life back.
 If you are looking for a truck accident lawyer in Calgary, call or email us today for a free consultation.